juxt/mach/README.md

 make), used in the imperative.
 Mach is as much about 'doing' as 'making', which the German verb captures well.

-It is also named after Austrian physicist, Ernst Mach, who's name is given to the Mach number, which evokes speed.

 ### Design goals

 - Fast start-up (ideally sub-second)